How to Fly with a Gun: Everything You Need to Know

 At almost double the size of the 1170, the V600 Vault Case is an excellent gun case for traveling with multiple firearms, accessories and parts.
 It has five layers of protective foam and a high-impact, polymer shell to keep it safe and secure on long trips.
 It’s also compatible with the 1506TSA TSA Lock.

 If you’re looking for a reliable, TSA-friendly rifle case, the V730 is a very smart choice.
-It offers enough room for two rifles (plus ammo and parts) and has four stainless steel lock hasps to ensure extra security during transport.
+It offers enough room for two rifles (plus ammo and parts) and has four nail-tough lock hasps to ensure extra security during transport.
 Another great choice is the 1750 Protector Long Gun Case.
 It includes a 3-piece foam set, wheels for easy transportation, and fold-down handles for easy storage.
 Equip and lock it with padlocks to ensure total compliance and peace of mind.
 Once the TSA inspects your case at check-in, you should be able to use any padlock.
 Just in case make sure to check with the TSA and local authorities before flying with your gun.

 Despite the seemingly stringent regulations, hundreds of thousands of Americans travel with guns each year without incident.
 There’s no reason why you shouldn’t take your legal firearms with you on your trips, so long as you’re able to closely comply with all the rules and regulations in place that keep you and your fellow passengers safe in flight.